jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

     let saySomethingShort x y = sprintf "%s %s" x y

 - Functions accept “exactly one input”
-- But that’s totally two parameters (x and y)
 - The compiler reads “x:string -> y:string -> string” which can be said as “x goes to y goes to string”
   - x maps on to y which maps onto a string
-- The F# compiler rewrites functions with multiple inputs into individual functions that accept one parameter
+- The F# compiler rewrites functions with multiple inputs into individual functions that accept one parameter and have exactly one output
 - This is called currying, and is named after Haskell Curry

 ---